Ax3lFernus/NodeMCU_WiFi_Alarm/README.md

 **:information_source: Note:** if you don't know the uid of your card you will need to: flash the card -> open the serial monitor (select the value 115200 as baud rate) -> scan the RFID card -> copy the UID that comes out in the monitor -> go to step 5.

 ### Change the timers
+The alarm has times that can be changed at will:
+- Exit time (from when the alarm is activated until the door is detected open)
+- Entry time (from when the door is opened to the sound of the siren)
+- Alarm time
+- Tamper detection time (from when the alarm is deactivated until the open tamper is detected)

+Times are expressed in milliseconds.
+Ex: for 10 seconds we will have to enter the value 10000.

+So `milliseconds = seconds * 1000`.

+You can change the value of timers by finding the respective variables in the code:

+`// Define siren sound time in case of alarm (in milliseconds, example: 10000ms = 10s)`<br>
+`const long alarmTimeout = 180000;`

+This line expresses the alarm time.
+To change it to 10 seconds just change the variable:

+`const long alarmTimeout = 10000;`

+This applies to all timers.

+**:warning: Danger zone:** It isn't recommended to change the `timeoutTime` variable as it is reserved for the Web server.

 ### Install Web Panel
 The web panel doesn't require installation so you can open `./webServer/index.html` with a browser without using additional programs.
 The only step is to open the `index.html` with a text editor (es.
 Notepad++) and insert the ip of the card in the local network in the field `nodemcu_ip`:<br>